“Let’s have a chat.”

-Pimsleur Conversational Spanish is a CD set that aims to prepare listeners to speak and understand conversational Latin American Spanish.
+Pimsleur is an audio course that aims to prepare listeners to speak and understand conversational Latin American or Castilian Spanish.

-The course offers 16 30-minute-long lessons that include basic vocabulary along with useful conversational practice.
-It focuses more on repetition than grammar rules, so it’s best for learners who already know the grammar rules or for students who want to memorize helpful phrases without learning the underlying structure of the language.
+It focuses more on repetition than grammar rules, so it’s best for learners who already know them or who want to memorize helpful phrases without learning the underlying structure.

 You’ll learn valuable phrases for specific scenarios like greeting someone, shopping and telling time.